Cailyn Hansen

 - Link in course materials

-- Peter Staudenmaier, Between Occultism and Fascism
+- Peter Staudenmaier, Between Occultism and Fascism (Introduction)

 - Link in course materials

-- Starhawk, Dreaming the Dark: Magic, Sex, and Politics (1982)
+- Starhawk, Dreaming the Dark: Magic, Sex, and Politics (Chapters 1, 2, 6, and 7)

 - Feminist pagan magick as collective liberation; a direct counter to authoritarian occultism.

-- Avery Gordon, Ghostly Matters (1997)
+- Avery Gordon, Ghostly Matters (Chapter 1)

-- Hauntology as political methodology, pairing with Warner or Adorno/Horkheimer.
+- Hauntology as political methodology.

 - Ecstatic embodiment as epistemic insurgency against modernity’s control of spirit.